ballerkobe808/invest/README - 7 CREDIT.md

    personal guarantee
    report to personal reports
    tend to have lower limits
-   W2 12-17 Tax Deductions
+   W2 has about 12-17 Tax Deductions

 2. Business Credit
    personal guarantee (if you dont have strong business credit score) does not report to personal reports (depending on the product and institution) better limits
-   Self Employed/Business Owner - 450 Tax Deductions
+   Self Employed/Business Owner - has 450+ Tax Deductions

 3) Corp Credit
    no personal guarantee